Vincent Ball: Military service

+Professional career

-Acting career in Britain
+Acting profession in Britain

-Ball wrote letters asking for auditions.
-One was to the Rank Organisation which, impressed with his enthusiasm, told him to come to England and they would give him a screen test for a part in the 1949 British version of The Blue Lagoon.
+Ball then from Sydney was working as an accountant in 1949, but decided he wanted to enter showbiz, so he set out writing letters asking for auditions.
+One was to the film studio the Rank Organisation which, impressed with his enthusiasm, told him to come to England and they would give him a screen test for a part in the 1949 British film version of The Blue Lagoon.
 By the time he got to England, production was under way, but he got a job as stand-in for Donald Houston in an underwater fight with an octopus.
 He was then cast as Jack Warner's son in Smiling Irish Eyes, (Talk of a Million).

-He then won a scholarship to RADA.
-Having moved to Stowting, Kent, he appeared in supporting and uncredited movie roles in the UK for the next two and a half decades.
+He was working as a bricklayer, when he then won a scholarship to study drama at Royal Academy of Dramatic Arts.
+Having moved to Stowting, Kent, he appeared in supporting and uncredited film roles in the UK for the next two and a half decades.
 He was a juvenile lead in the TV films Rain Before Seven, Barnet's Folly and Nitro, before moving into slightly larger parts in films such as A Town Like Alice, Robbery Under Arms, Sea of Sand, and Danger Within.
 In 1969, he played Cecil Carpenter in Where Eagles Dare, alongside Richard Burton and Clint Eastwood.

-His television credits in Britain include Compact, Man in a Suitcase, The Troubleshooters, and Dixon of Dock Green, and a recurring role on the long-running UK soap opera Crossroads.
+His television credits in Britain include Gym Teacher, Jenkins, Compact, Man in a Suitcase, The Troubleshooters, Dixon of Dock Green, and a recurring role on the long-running UK soap opera Crossroads.

-Career in Australia
+Acting career in Australia

-Ball returned to Australia in 1973.
+Ball who was then living in Canterbury, Kent, returned to Australia in 1973.
 He was soon very busy acting in films, theatre and television.

-He is best known for his work in Australian films and television series, including film roles in Breaker Morant, Phar Lap and Muriel's Wedding.
+Ball is best known for his work in Australian films and television series, including film roles in Breaker Morant, Phar Lap and Muriel's Wedding.
 His credits in Australian television serials include Cop Shop, The Sullivans, The Young Doctors, The Flying Doctors, Grass Roots and All Saints.
 His many roles in Australian mini-series or made-for-television films include Against the Wind, and the epic Anzacs.

-In 2014, aged 91, he came out of retirement briefly to play a Second World War veteran named Tom Knight, in the Australian soap opera Home and Away, whom Alf Stewart (played by Ray Meagher) meets in hospital.
-The scenes went to air during April 2015, just before ANZAC Day.
+In 2014, aged 91, he came out of retirement briefly to play a Second World War veteran named Tom Knight, in the Australian soap opera Home and Away, whom series regular Alf Stewart (played by Ray Meagher) meets in hospital.
+The scenes went to air during April 2015, just before Anzac Day.

 Publications (selected)

-Honours
+National honours

-Ball was honoured with the OAM in the 2016 Australia Day honours list.
+Ball was awarded the Medal of the Order of Australia in the 2016 Australia Day Honours.